SpeCT/couchjava/README.md

 ### Uploading your view:

-You now need to load the view into CouchDb.
-Cloudant has implemented Java lanuage views such that the Java code and libraries are uploaded as binary attachments to a design document.
+You now need to load the view into CouchDB.
+Cloudant has implemented Java language views such that the Java code and libraries are uploaded as binary attachments to a design document.
 The design document is written in JSON and specifies which class to call and any necessary configuration information.

 For the following example, my database is named "wikipedia".
 The design document looks like: